National Blueberry Popsicle Day – September 2nd, 2023

 If life gives you blueberries, make a blueberry popsicle.
 The tangy blueberry popsicles not only taste mouthwatering, but they also have benefits.

-Blueberry popsicles contain a good number of vitamins and nutrition.
+Blueberry popsicles contain a good number of vitamins and nutrients.

 When is the National Blueberry Popsicle Day?